 Transition gloves are also a good idea to take along.

 It’s worth it to buy a quality coat which will last a long time, allowing you to build a coat wardrobe that is practical and meaningful.
 Spring Top Coats are usually found with or without a liner.
 Although you will love the unlined coat on a warm summer rainy day, I suggest you buy the Top Coat with a liner first.
 There are more cool and damp days in the transition months and the practicality and versatility of this coat makes it a perfect first choice.

 When it comes to fit, don’t settle for second best.
-If you are a shorter man, buy your coat in a short (likewise if tall, buy a tall).
-Besides being protected from the elements, you do want to look your best.
+If you are a shorter man, buy your coat in a “short” (likewise if tall, buy a tall).
+At ROBBIE BROWN, we carry sizes 34 to 48, in our shorter proportioned fit.
+As well as being protected from the elements, you will look great.